jzabroski/Home/Books/ThinkAgain/README.md

 - Arno told her, whether you chose to vaccinate or not, **I respect your decision as someone who wants what is best for you kids.**

 "Abra cadabra" - hebrew phrase, I create as I speak.

+Miller and Roenick.
+Ask for change talk.
+Inquire about their motivations.

+Overlooked a key step.
+4th step.
+Summarizing.
+Understand people's reasons for change, and inquire about their next steps.
+So excited someone wanted to change, that we didnt ask how they would convey that change, or do it.